photo of town

 Identification of negative impacts

-We review the actual and potential for negative consequences identified via the event management system and BHP’s material1 risk profile with a variety of internal and external sources, such as issues raised through industry sustainability standards and benchmark assessments.
-We also consult with stakeholders, such as the BHP Forum on Corporate Responsibility, via ESG investor round tables and advisory groups and with internal stakeholders via focused discussions.
+We review the actual and potential for negative consequences identified via the event management system and BHP’s material1 risk profile with a variety of internal and external sources, such as issues raised through industry-specific sustainability standards.
+Subject matter experts across the business are also engaged in reviewing actual and potential negative impacts.

 Assessing the significance of the negative impacts

-The next step is to assess the significance of the actual or potential negative impacts identified.
-To do this, BHP uses an internal severity rating scale (tiered from one to five by increasing severity), as defined in our mandatory minimum performance requirements for risk management.
+BHP then uses an internal severity rating scale (tiered from one to five by increasing severity), as defined in our mandatory minimum performance requirements for risk management, to assess the significance of the actual or potential impacts identified.

-For potential negative impacts, we consider a current material1 risk to also be ‘material’ for GRI reporting purposes where it satisfies one or both of the following criteria:
+For actual and potential negative impacts, we consider a current material1 risk to be relevant for consideration for GRI reporting purposes where it satisfies one or both of the following criteria:

-- The maximum foreseeable loss (MFL) if the risk was to materialise is assessed as severity level five (the highest level) and the most significant potential impact of the risk is associated with a sustainability-related category under our Group Risk Architecture.
+1. The maximum foreseeable loss (MFL) if the risk was to materialise is assessed as severity level four or five (five is the highest level) and the most significant potential impact of the risk is associated with a sustainability-related category under our Group Risk Architecture.
 The MFL is the estimated impact to BHP in a worst-case scenario without regard to probability and assuming all risk controls, including insurance and hedging contracts, are ineffective.

 Identification and assessment of positive impacts